mbidinlib/shortlist/README.md

 ## Syntax

-* gradeapplication using (full path ti criteria sheet)
+* gradeapplication using (full path to criteria sheet)